25 September 2024

 I know some psychologically healthy hermits whose lives are edifying, focused on, and filled with God.
 They are wonderfully happy.
 Some can occasionally reference the Devil as the power behind real suffering, but these hermits don't have a strong sense of the Devil's presence in their lives.
 Certainly, they don't see him lurking and ready to pounce at the slightest opportunity.
 Others rarely, if ever, think of Satan except as he perhaps comes up in lectio or discussions, though they are apt to be acutely aware of the reality of evil in our world.
 What I am saying is that it is not "normal" for hermits to be "taken" with the place of the Devil in their lives.
 It is not normal for hermits to deal with Satan, to want to understand Satan, (to desire to) spend time writing or speaking about Satan, etc. Hermits may certainly have experiences of real evil.
 They may have experienced occasions or periods of serious suffering, but blaming Satan (or God!) for these is simply not typical of these hermits.
 Their lives are full of the grace of God and a sense of wonder or awe at the way God has called them to Himself.

 They recognize all the ways God has been at work in (and for!) them and are full of praise and love for this God.
 They also are well aware of their own failures and shortcomings in this and other relationships; Satan has nothing to do with these problems, though personal woundedness may well be at their heart.
-They work on these with their spiritual directors and others competent in doing this kind of work with them.
+They work on these with their spiritual directors and others who are competent in doing this kind of work with them.
 They suffer, yes, as we all suffer, and they accept this suffering as a share in Christ's own suffering embraced for the sake of a new heaven and new earth where God will be all in all.
 What they do NOT do is blame Satan nor play Satan off against God with themselves as some sort of victim or pawn of either or both!!
 (Note, those who are also "victims" of God will frame their victimhood in pious categories of grace, or "mysticism", or they may even identify themselves as a "Victim Soul".)

 In either case, just as you recognize, such a person, for whom victimhood (whether Divine or demonic) is a defining category of their life, tends to disavow appropriate responsibility for their suffering and difficulties.
 This can include resisting or rejecting therapy or other forms of assistance for original or core woundedness, and sometimes rejecting getting help for an ongoing paranoia about being persecuted or harassed by everyone around them.
 From my perspective, such a person's relationship with God is distorted and becomes seriously disedifying.
 Whenever God is made the direct cause of suffering or the one who directly wills and brings pain, serious theological errors have occurred in the name of a significantly flawed "spirituality".
-In any case, the hermits I know, though profoundly spiritual and usually experienced with an authentic sense of what the desert tradition calls struggling or battling with demons**, tend to see themselves as simply way too inconsequential for Satan (or, The Devil) to have any interest in
+In any case, the hermits I know, though profoundly spiritual and usually experienced with an authentic sense of what the desert tradition calls struggling or doing battle with demons**, tend to see themselves as simply way too inconsequential for Satan (or, The Devil) to have any interest in

 ** Please see articles on battling or struggling with demons for the way I use these terms